-- Use an HCFA 1500 (CMS 1500) form to bill for all prenatal, delivery, and postpartum services. - Submit claims within the following time frame: - Initial prenatal visit within 90 days of the first prenatal visit. - The balance of the prenatal care and the delivery within 90 days of the delivery postpartum office visit (must be provided between 21-56 days after the delivery date) - within 90 days of the date of service. - When submitting a claim for the initial prenatal visit: - Use the appropriate ICD-10 codes to document a high-risk pregnancy.
-The diagnosis code submitted on the initial prenatal visit claim will determine whether that visit is paid at the normal or at-risk rate. - When submitting a final claim for antepartum and/or delivery care, services will be paid according to the following: - Global payment when antepartum care and delivery services are provided. - FFS when antepartum care only is provided; determined by the total number of visits. - If only two (2) or three (3) antepartum visits are provided, bill individually for each of these visits.
-If a total of four (4)-six (6), or seven (7) or more visits are provided, bill the appropriate code for that number of visits (in addition to the initial visit).
+- Use an HCFA 1500 (CMS 1500) form to bill for all prenatal, delivery, and postpartum services. - · Submit claims within the following time frame: - o Initial prenatal visit within 90 days of the first prenatal visit. - The balance of the prenatal care and the delivery within 90 days of the delivery postpartum office visit (must be provided between 21-56 days after the delivery date) within 90 days of the date of service. - · When submitting a claim for the initial prenatal visit: - Use the appropriate ICD-10 codes to document a high-risk pregnancy.
+The diagnosis code submitted on the initial prenatal visit claim will determine whether that visit is paid at the normal or at-risk rate. - When submitting a final claim for antepartum and/or delivery care, services will be paid according to the following: - o Global payment when antepartum care and delivery services are provided. - o FFS when antepartum care only is provided; determined by the total number of visits.